-Veteran Oak Tree Pruning Case Study.
-Pro Climb was recently contracted by Tree Care Auckland to perform pruning works on a veteran oak tree located in central Auckland.
-The tree in question has entered the latter stages of its life cycle and as such had developed several structural and physiological defects.
-The tree had shed limbs in the past and concerns were raised over its safety.
+The oak tree in question was a very old tree and had developed several structural and physiological defects.
+This oak tree had shed limbs in the past and concerns were raised over its tree safety.

 The Initial Oak Tree Inspection

-Initial inspection of the tree revealed a number of faults both in the crown and on the trunk.
-The tree had substantial amounts of large diameter deadwood and the outer canopy was showing signs of decline.
+Initial tree inspection of the oak tree revealed a number of faults both in the crown and on the trunk.
+The oak tree had substantial amounts of large diameter deadwood and the outer canopy was showing signs of decline.

-Oak Tree Pruning allowed the Tree to be Retained
+Oak tree pruning allowed the tree to be retained

 Modern Tree Climbing was used in this Oak Tree Pruning Project

-Modern single line climbing techniques were used with the climbers installing several redirects to ensure their safety and prevent large swings.
+Modern single line tree climbing techniques were used with the climbers installing several redirects to ensure their safety and prevent large swings.
 The faults in the oak tree were noted and the climbers inspected any suspect areas to make sure they were happy before proceeding past them.